karchjd/lavaangui/README.md

 ## Web application

 For the web application, no installation is necessary.
 Simply go to <http://lavaangui.org/>.
-The web application requires a modern browser.
-It is continuously being tested on Chrome.
-However, it should also work on Firefox, Safari, and Edge.
-Please let me know if you find any bugs.
+The web application should work with any modern browser.
+It is continuously being tested with: Chrome, Edge, Safari, Firefox, and Opera.

 ## R Package